Best Cat Food for Weight Loss: 5 Top-Rated Options to Help Your Cat Slim Down

 5. BLUE Buffalo Indoor Hairball and Weight Control

 Ready to give up cause your indoor cats who need to lose weight refuses to exercise?
-BLUE Buffalo’s Indoor Hairball and Weight Control might just be what your lazy fat cat needs to lose fat and gain some lean muscle.
+This might just be what your lazy fat cat needs to lose fat and gain some lean muscle.

 Pros

-- This indoor dry cat food effectively reduces cats’ weight and keeps their energy up.
+• Effectively reduces cats’ weight and keeps their energy up

 Cons

-- There are limited choices when it comes to flavor.
+• Limited choices when it comes to flavor

 What is Weight Loss Cat Food?